dice-group/TAIPAN-Datasets/T2D/docs/MultipleSubjectColumns.md

 #### Comments

+This table is similar to "2849108_0_5238405355789704342.csv".
+According to [1] such tables should be classified as horizontal listings.
+Identifying the row containing the subjects and predicates pose the biggest extraction challenge from this table type.
+The header of a table is in the first column.
+Before annotation and transformation to RDF such a table has to be rotated 90 degrees clockwise.
-This table is similar to "2849108_0_5238405355789704342.csv" (i.e. vertical table).
-As T2D does not include information about tables being layout/relational/vertical, such tables require additional annotation before usage.
+The T2D Gold Standard does not provide classification of such tables as additional metadata.
+Thus, the annotation for this table can not be used as is.

 ### 38146710_0_3777366193503047044.csv